Secret Santa pays off all layaway items at Long Island Walmart

 UNIONDALE, NY — On Long Island a Secret Santa surprised several shoppers at a local Walmart after paying all of the layaway items that they had on file.

-"At this time of the year and with everything that’s going on in the world,” said Kathy Tinucci a Bellmore resident.
+"At this time of the year and with everything that’s going on in the world,” said Kathy Tinucci, a Bellmore resident.
 “I think it’s such a fantastic story to hear, really, what a loving gesture."

 The person, who would like to remain anonymous, walked into the Uniondale Walmart and paid off every layaway item at the store.